capshaw/recipes/README.md

 # A Recipe Server
 ### A toy python server for hosting and serving recipes

+This is a simple (toy) python server for hosting recipes.
+Pages are compiled upon request via JSON and embedded into templates with Jinja.

 ## To Use

 Simply run `server.py`.
 You'll probably need root credentials.